utshomax/postman-docs/src/pages/docs/getting-started/first-steps/write-your-first-test.md

     url:  "https://www.postman.com/postman/workspace/30-days-of-postman-for-developers/overview"
 ---

-_API tests_ are a way to programmatically assert that your API is behaving as you expect it to.
+_API tests_ are a way to ensure that your API is behaving as you expect it to.
 For example, you might write a test to validate your API's error handling by sending a request with incomplete data or wrong parameters.
 You can write test scripts for your Postman API requests in JavaScript and add them to individual [requests](/docs/sending-requests/requests/), [collections](/docs/sending-requests/intro-to-collections/), and folders in a collection.
 Postman includes code snippets you can add and then change to suit your test logic.

 To write a test, do the following: